Porpidia macrocarpa: Description

 The apothecia (fruiting bodies) are up to 3 mm in diameter, usually (sitting directly on the thallus), abundant, and can be scattered or crowded together.
 They are constricted at the base with a thick, swollen (rim) that is persistent, black, shiny, and raised, ranging from entire to somewhat wavy.
 The hyphae (filamentous fungal cells) measure 3–9 μm in diameter.
 The of the apothecia can be slightly concave to flat or convex, black or brown-black, with a or shiny finish, and sometimes covered with a grey powdery coating.
 Larger apothecia often appear to divide through the formation of secondary margins within the disc.
 The (upper layer of the hymenium) is pale brown to olive-brown, and the hymenium (spore-producing layer) measures 80–100 μm tall.
 The (layer below the hymenium) and inner exciple may show a reddish tinge when treated with potassium hydroxide solution (K+).

 The are elongated, measuring 16–20 μm in length and 6–11.5 μm in width.
 The medulla reacts variably to chemical spot tests, sometimes showing a yellowish reaction with potassium hydroxide (K±) and an orange reaction with p-phenylenediamine (Pd±), indicating the presence of stictic and cryptostictic acids.

+Habitat and distribution

+In Nepal, Porpidia macrocarpa has been reported from 2,950 to 4,000 m elevation in a compilation of published records.